-Apologies were received from: Vikki Chester – Walsh, Sheila Kirk, Beryl Lamb, Maurice Meddins and Jill Smith.
+Apologies were received from: VC–W, SK, BL, MM and JS.

 3. Approval of minutes of last meeting

 The amendment made to Section 8 by the Chairman was mentioned and was accepted.
 The minutes were agreed as an accurate and correct record of the meeting.